radgrad/docusaurus2/docs/devops/deployment/waves-hosting.md

 ## Evaluation

 Please provide information about problems that occurred.
 Costs of service.
 Performance.
-Availability of documentation.
+Quality of documentation.
 Anything else that would be of use in deciding whether or not to choose this service over others.